Social-Systems-Lab/vibe/README.md

 ### `vibe-web`

-Developer portal for the Vibe framework.
+Website for the Vibe platform.
 Documentation and interactive examples.
 Demonstrates integration with the `vibe-sdk`.
 Built with **Next.js**.

 ### `vibe-sdk`

 JavaScript/TypeScript SDK for third-party websites to interact with the Vibe app.
 Provides authentication, permissions handling, and data sharing functionalities.

----

 ## Getting Started